Lay members of the Council

 Mrs Alison Lea-Wilson is founder of the Anglesey Sea Zoo and Director of Halen Mon.
-She is a Bangor graduate and has recently been made an Honorary Fellow of the University.
+She is a Bangor University graduate and has recently been made an Honorary Fellow of the University.

-Ms Julie Perkins is a Bangor Alumnus and is Director of Systems at the Lloyds Banking Group.
+Ms Julie Perkins is a Bangor alumna and is Director of Systems at the Lloyds Banking Group.
 She is an IT professional, experienced in programme management and transformational change and is passionate about championing diversity.

 Ms Ellen Parry Williams

 Ellen Parry Williams represents the Old Students’ Association on the Council.
 A graduate of the Welsh department, she was employed in the University as a Librarian from 1971 to 2005.
 She was also Warden of Neuadd Rathbone (1993–2001) and of Neuadd Rathbone and Neuadd John Morris-Jones (2001–2003).